iamieht/launch-school-python/Notes/launch_school/PY100/2_Basic_Operations.md

 print('24' > '3')        # False
 ```

+- Strings are compared **lexicographically**, meaning they are compared character-by-character from left-to-right.
 - Python compares strings character-by-character from left to right in both strings.
 The comparison stops as soon as Python reaches a decision.
 - `'abcdef' > 'abc'`.
 In this example, the strings have unequal sizes.
 Furthermore, the longer string is identical up to the shorter string's length.
 Python returns `True` here; when it can no longer take characters from the shorter string, it concludes that the longer string has the greater value.
 Similar behaviors occur with the other ordered comparison operators.
 - It's also worth noting that even numeric strings are compared character by character.
 Thus, `'3' > '24'` returns `True` since the character `3` is greater than the character `2`.